The College of Veterinary

 department at Auburn in 1892 and became a college in 1907.
 Today it is situated

-on 280 acres one mile from the main Auburn campus.
+on 330 acres one mile from the main Auburn campus that serves more than 28,000 students.
 In addition, the college has

 a 700-acre research farm five miles from its campus.
 The college is fully